 Also to provide warmth for breeding and during winter/cold season.
 It must be well secured to keep the birds safe from predators.

 Proper ventilation should not be overlooked either.
 There are a lot of creative designs for poultry houses.
-You may choose to keep it portable and mobile, or you build a fixed house with foundation.
+You may choose to keep it portable and mobile, or you build a fixed house with a foundation.

 The body temperature of an adult chicken is about 105° to 107° Fahrenheit.
 In an atmospheric temperature of 65° to 75° Fahrenheit, chickens can maintain their body temperature and grow normally.

 Where the temperature becomes higher or lower than this, it is required that you control it by any means possible.

 Chickens have no sweat glands so they begin to pant at temperatures above 85° Fahrenheit and their feed consumption and growth begins to reduce.